emsesp/EMS-ESP32/README.md

 I am still working on adding more support to known thermostats.
 Any contributions here are welcome.
 The know types are listed in `ems_devices.h` and include

-- RC20 and RC30, both are fully supported
+- RC10, RC20 and RC30 are fully supported
-- RC10 support is being added
 - RC35 with support for the 1st heating circuit (HC1)
-- TC100/TC200/Easy but only with support for reading the temperatures.
+- TC100/TC200/Easy but only with support for *reading* the temperature values.
 There seems to be no way to set settings using EMS bus messages that I know of.
 One option is to send XMPP messages but a special server is needed and out of scope for this project.

 ### Customizing The Code

 - To configure for your thermostat and specific boiler settings, modify `my_config.h`.
-Here you can
-  - set flags for enabled/disabling functionality such as `BOILER_SHOWER_ENABLED` and `BOILER_SHOWER_TIMER`.
-  - Set WIFI and MQTT settings.
-The values can also be set from the telnet command menu using the **set** command.
+- Most values can also be set from the telnet command menu using the **set** command.
-- To add new handlers for EMS data types, first create a callback function and add to the `EMS_Types` array at the top of the file `ems.cpp` and modify `ems.h`
+- To add new handlers for EMS data types, first create a callback function and add to the `EMS_Types` array at the top of the file `ems.cpp` and modify `ems.h`.
+Also add to `ems_devices.h`.
-- To add new devices modify `ems_devices.h`

 ### Using MQTT